Go directly to: Content

 NOTICE: You are using a browser without adequate or enabled CSS (style sheet) support.
 This site will appear plain but remain fully useable.
 To see this site as it is intended, you need to upgrade to a standards-compliant browser, such as the latest version of Internet Explorer or Netscape.

 A consultation is a type of evaluation and management service provided at the request of another physician or appropriate source to either recommend care for a specific condition/problem or to determine whether to accept responsibility for ongoing management of the patient's entire care or for the care of a specific condition or problem.
 In order to bill for the consultation, the following criteria must be met:

 A consultation initiated by a patient and/or family, and not requested by a physician or other appropriate source is not reported using the consultation codes but may be reported using the office visit, home service or domiciliary/rest home care codes as appropriate.

 A consultation occurs when, for example, a dermatologist refers a patient to a second dermatologist for an opinion on how to best treat the patient's acne scarring.
 Based on the reported opinion of the second dermatologist, the first dermatologist then resumes the treatment of the patient, and the second dermatologist bills for a consultation.

-Follow-up visits initiated by the consulting physician should be filed using office or hospital visit codes for established patients (CPT codes 99211-99215 or 99231-99233).
-If an additional request for an opinion or advice regarding the same or a new problem is received from the attending physician and documented in the medical record, consultation codes may be used by the consulting physician.
+Follow-up visits in the consultant's office or other outpatient facility that are initiated by the consultant or patient are reported using the appropriate codes for established patients, CPT codes 99211-99215 or 99231-99233.
+If an additional request for an opinion or advice regarding the same or a new problem is received from another physician or other appropriate source and documented in the medical record, the office consultation codes may be used again.